En Annan: Release and reception

 En Annan was released on 21 May 1970.
 The Indian Express wrote on 23 May, "There is nothing new in the story and nothing new is attempted. [..]
 The pace is slow but the photography makes up for it".

 Legacy

 A film titled Nenjamundu Nermaiyundu Odu Raja was taken from one of the songs of this film as a tribute to Ramachandran.
-Apart from naming the title, the said song is also retuned for the film.
+Apart from naming the title, the said song is also returned for the film.